angelacao2109/Pottery-E-Commerce-Website/README.md

 ### Why was this stack chosen?

-- React.js: allows for fast rendering and interactive UIs, essential for a smooth user experience in e-commerce.
+- **React.js:** allows for fast rendering and interactive UIs, essential for a smooth user experience in e-commerce.
 TailwindCSS and Bootstrap provide responsive, customizable design components for scalability across devices.

-- Django: offers a secure, scalable backend with built-in authentication, security, and an admin panel for managing products and orders.
+- **Django:** offers a secure, scalable backend with built-in authentication, security, and an admin panel for managing products and orders.
 Axios simplifies frontend-backend communication.

-- PostgreSQL: is reliable for structured data, while Supabase provides real-time features and easy authentication, enhancing development efficiency.
+- **PostgreSQL**: is reliable for structured data, while Supabase provides real-time features and easy authentication, enhancing development efficiency.

-- Stripe: is chosen for its seamless integration and strong security.
+- **Stripe:** is chosen for its seamless integration and strong security.

 - Integrating services like Shippo and EasyPost automates label generation and tracking, improving fulfillment.

-- AWS: offers scalable, reliable cloud hosting, ideal for handling traffic spikes.
+- **AWS:** offers scalable, reliable cloud hosting, ideal for handling traffic spikes.

-- PyTest: is used for backend testing, ensuring reliability in code and APIs.
+- **PyTest:** is used for backend testing, ensuring reliability in code and APIs.

 ### Other stacks that were considered:

-- Vue.js: Vue was considered for its simplicity and ease of use, especially for smaller applications.
+- **Vue.js:** Vue was considered for its simplicity and ease of use, especially for smaller applications.
 While Vue offers great reactivity and is beginner-friendly, React's ecosystem, scalability, and job market demand made it a better fit for this project.

-- Flask: A lightweight Python framework was considered for smaller-scale use cases but lacked the built-in features (like authentication and admin) that Django offers for rapid e-commerce development.
+- **Flask:** A lightweight Python framework was considered for smaller-scale use cases but lacked the built-in features (like authentication and admin) that Django offers for rapid e-commerce development.

-- Node.js (with Express): Full-stack JavaScript was considered for consistency in frontend and backend development, but Django's built-in security, scalability, and robust admin tools made it more suitable for this project.
+- **Node.js** (with Express): Full-stack JavaScript was considered for consistency in frontend and backend development, but Django's built-in security, scalability, and robust admin tools made it more suitable for this project.

-- NoSQL (e.g., MongoDB): NoSQL databases like MongoDB were evaluated for flexibility with unstructured data.
+- **NoSQL** (e.g., MongoDB): NoSQL databases like MongoDB were evaluated for flexibility with unstructured data.
 However, the structured nature of e-commerce data (products, orders, users) made PostgreSQL a better option, ensuring relational data consistency and reliability.

 Other Hosting Options:

-- Heroku: A simpler alternative, but AWS offers more control and scalability.
+- **Heroku:** A simpler alternative, but AWS offers more control and scalability.

-- Vercel: Considered for frontend hosting, but AWS provides full-stack control.
+- **Vercel:** Considered for frontend hosting, but AWS provides full-stack control.

-- DigitalOcean: Simple to use and affordable but lacks some advanced features of AWS.
+- **DigitalOcean:** Simple to use and affordable but lacks some advanced features of AWS.

 Other Payment Options:

-- PayPal: Considered for its user-friendly payment process, but Stripe was chosen for its lower fees and developer-friendly API.
+- **PayPal:** Considered for its user-friendly payment process, but Stripe was chosen for its lower fees and developer-friendly API.

-- Square: Evaluated, but Stripe’s API flexibility made it more suitable.
+- **Square:** Evaluated, but Stripe’s API flexibility made it more suitable.

-- Shopify: Shopify was considered as a hosted e-commerce solution for ease of setup, but the fees were a lot higher than Stripe.
+- **Shopify:** Shopify was considered as a hosted e-commerce solution for ease of setup, but the fees were a lot higher than Stripe.